dimpase/M2/GitHowTo.md

 Then use the following shell command to get a copy of your copy of the source code of *Macaulay2*:

 * `git clone git@github.com:JohnDoe/M2`

+Now build Macaulay2 according to the instructions in `M2/INSTALL` and use the result in the following steps.

 Edit and test your code.
 Whenever you want to send your changes to your local copy of M2, proceed as follows:
 * Review the status of your files with